 The Tens Boards introduce children to the decimal system through hands-on manipulation of sliding number tiles.
-This elegant wooden material features two boards with compartments containing movable number panels from 1-9, allowing children to construct numbers 10-99 systematically while developing their understanding of place value and number composition.
+This elegant wooden material features two boards with compartments containing movable number panels from 1-9, and children can then construct numbers 10-99 systematically while developing their understanding of place value and number composition.

 The Tens Boards reveal mathematics as a discoverable system where children construct two-digit numbers through direct manipulation of sliding wooden tiles.
 Each compartment's movable panels from 1-9 transform abstract place value into visible, touchable reality.
 When children slide these number tiles alongside the fixed tens column, they physically build 10, 11, 12 through 99, experiencing how our decimal system operates through their own hands.
 The Tens Boards' sequential layout demonstrates that numbers follow predictable patterns—after sliding all nine tiles for 10-19, children must advance to the next tens compartment.
 This wooden material addresses the developmental need for concrete experiences with quantity before abstraction.
 The boards' design isolates place value as a concept, showing how the same digits 1-9 create entirely different numbers when positioned after 10, 20, or 30.
 Through repeated construction of two-digit numbers, children internalize that our number system groups quantities into tens, preparing them for more complex mathematical operations.